apache/pulsar/site2/docs/io-develop.md

 #### Creating a NAR package

-The most easiest approach to packaging a Pulsar IO connector is to create a NAR package using [nifi-nar-maven-plugin](https://mvnrepository.com/artifact/org.apache.nifi/nifi-nar-maven-plugin).
+The easiest approach to packaging a Pulsar IO connector is to create a NAR package using [nifi-nar-maven-plugin](https://mvnrepository.com/artifact/org.apache.nifi/nifi-nar-maven-plugin).

 NAR stands for NiFi Archive.
 It is a custom packaging mechanism used by Apache NiFi, to provide